-Experts bemoan ‘science by press release’ in COVID-19 era
+‘Jack up the stock’: Profit PR flusters scientists, inflates public expectations

 Federal officials are supposed to be insulated from public pressure on the regulatory process.
 But the COVID-19 pandemic, which has killed 676,000 people in the U.S. and upended normal life for about 18 months, is testing the limits.

-Former President Donald Trump frequently mused that Pfizer could have released vaccine-trial results before Election Day.
-Pfizer announced its terrific results about a week after the election, issuing a Monday press release that sparked a now-familiar mix of joy and skepticism from experts.
+Former President Donald Trump frequently mused that Pfizer could have released vaccine trial results before Election Day.
+Pfizer announced its terrific results about a week after the election.
+Its press release Monday sparked a familiar mix of joy and skepticism from experts.

 “The press release from Pfizer reporting the preliminary estimation of the efficacy of their RNA-based COVID-19 vaccine offers great promise for changing the course of the pandemic.
 Pfizer report an efficacy of greater than 90% for protecting individuals from COVID-19.
 This is excellent news, and very welcome,” Dr. Andrew Preston, a reader in microbial pathogenesis at the University of Bath in Britain, said at the time.